XBigTK13X/Munchoid/README.md

 ## What licenses are used? ##
 Please refer to LICENSE.txt for more details, which must be contained in any distribution of source code or binaries.

+## What is NNUE? ##
+Munchoid was referred to as Project NNUE while it was under private development.